wyounas/wyounas.github.io/_posts/2025-02-24-a-simple-program-whose-proof-isnt-for-knuth.md

-Although Knuth is dealing with real numbers at this point but just for curiuosity's sake I wanted to see what this interval would be for an integer, so if n = 8132, then the interval is:
+Although Knuth is dealing with real numbers at this point but just for curiuosity's sake I wanted to see what the above interval would be for an integer, so if n = 8132, then the interval is:

 $$
 \bigl[\,2^{-16}\,(8132 - \tfrac12),\;2^{-16}\,(8132 + \tfrac12)\bigr)